Rome Travel Guide

 - Anchor: Borghese Gallery

-- Fill: park edges, Spanish Steps side, easier afternoon pacing
+- Fill: park edges, Spanish Steps side, calmer afternoon pacing

-- Best for: calmer fourth-day planning and cultural upgrades
+- Best for: longer stays and cultural upgrades

 - Fill: scenic streets, dinner, bars, river crossing

-- Best for: vibes, food, and low-planning exploration
+- Best for: atmosphere, food, and relaxed wandering

 Best Attractions in Rome

-First-timer anchors, cultural upgrades, and optional add-ons that actually fit a trip.
+The bookable highlights and add-ons that actually improve a Rome trip.

 Colosseum + Roman Forum + Palatine Hill